learninglab-dev/the-resources/data/resources/people/mike-o/TrimmingVideo-Quicktime-Windows10.md

-# Trimming a video using Quicktime or the native "Photos" app on Windows 10
+# Trimming a video using Quicktime or the native Photos app on Windows 10

 Trimming the beginning or end of a video is very easy to do on either a PC or a Mac, using applications that are more than likely already installed on your machine.
 Here is how to do it.